What If My Employer Lacks Workers' Compensation Coverage?

-At the Law Offices of Jeffrey S. Glassman, our Boston workers’ compensation lawyers know that while there are some limited exceptions, it’s presumed an employer has to carry workers’ compensation insurance in the Commonwealth unless they can prove otherwise.
+At the Law Offices of Jeffrey S. Glassman, our legal team knows that while there are some limited exceptions, it’s presumed an employer has to carry workers’ compensation insurance in the Commonwealth unless they can prove otherwise.

 Unfortunately, far too many companies fail to carry workers’ compensation insurance or carry enough of it to cover all employees who deserve it.
 That can leave injured workers scrambling to determine their next step.
 Is there any way they can still get coverage?
 How are they going to pay their medical bills?
 Should they sue their employer?

 This is where an experienced attorney can help.
 It is still possible to get coverage, and you can probably take your employer to court.
 However, the process in these cases is going to be more complex.
 Assistance from an experienced workers’ compensation attorney is advised.Massachusetts Workers’ Compensation Trust Fund

 If an employee is injured on-the-job while working for a company that does not have workers’ compensation insurance, those workers can file to collect from the Workers’ Compensation Trust Fund.